-(1) None of the executive officers exercised any stock options or SARs during 2022.
+(1) None of the executive officers exercised any stock options or SARs during 2023.
 (2) Value realized is the number of shares multiplied by the closing stock price of the Company's common stock on the date of vesting.
 For purposes of this table, where a vesting date was a non-business day, the Company's common stock closing stock price on the business day prior to the vesting date was used.
-(3) Represents the total number of restricted shares that vested during 2022, without taking into account any shares that were withheld for applicable tax obligations.
-(4) Mr. Colligan joined the Company in 2022 and did not have any awards granted or vested in 2022.
-(5) Represents the acceleration of the vesting of Mr. Benedetti's restricted stock, RSUs and PSUs in accordance with his employment agreement and separation agreement.
+(3) Represents the total number of restricted shares or units that vested during 2023, without taking into account any shares or units that were withheld for applicable tax

+(4) Mr. Colligan joined the Company in 2022 and did not have any awards vest in 2023.

-NON-QUALIFIED DEFERRED COMPENSATION FOR 2022
+NON-QUALIFIED DEFERRED COMPENSATION FOR 2023